-George's practice focuses on U.S. and international project development and finance, corporate finance and strategic joint ventures and acquisitions, especially in the energy and renewable energy industries.
+George's practice focuses on U.S. and international project development and finance, corporate finance, strategic joint ventures, mergers and acquisitions, especially in the energy industry.
 Specifically, George's practice encompasses:

 - Project development, including the drafting and negotiation of engineering, procurement and construction contracts, balance of plant agreements, turbine supply agreements, build-out agreements, energy hedge agreements, coordination agreements, operation and maintenance agreements, shared facilities agreements, power purchase agreements, secondment agreements, requests for proposals, and purchase and sale agreements